Less is More

 Using the law to force accountability

-Legal action converts public anger into enforceable outcomes.
-It hits where it hurts: budgets, reputation, and authority.
-Courts can quash unlawful decisions, compel disclosure, and force compliance.
-Used correctly, it turns citizen persistence into binding rulings.
+Legal action turns public anger into enforceable consequences.
+It targets budgets, reputation, and authority.
+Courts can overturn unlawful decisions, force disclosure, and compel compliance.
+Used well, citizen pressure becomes binding orders.

-• Work oversight routes: internal complaints, then Ombudsman, Information Commissioner, and relevant regulators.
+• Use oversight routes: internal complaint, then Ombudsman, ICO, regulators.

 • Put councillors and MPs on notice with written questions and committee referrals.

-• Send a clear pre-action letter stating facts, legal grounds, and remedy sought.
+• Send a pre-action letter setting out facts, legal grounds, and remedy.

-• Issue Judicial Review or other statutory challenges within strict time limits, using group funding and protective cost measures where available.
+Issue Judicial Review or other challenges within strict time limits, using group funding where possible.

-• Make sure you comply with the rules and processes of consultations, planning, licensing, and inquiries.
+• Follow the formal rules for consultations, planning, licensing, and inquiries.

 Political Action